MklAron/embeded-systems/README.md

-You can try the SenseHAT programs at this online emulator: https://trinket.io/sense-hat
+You can try the SenseHAT programs with this online emulator: https://trinket.io/sense-hat